A sharp threshold for collapse of the random triangular group

 The structure of the paper is the following.
 In the next section we prove Theorem~\ref{th2}.
 The argument is based on a result of the second author~\cite{Fr99} which, up to our knowledge, has never been used to show that properties of random groups have sharp thresholds.
-It states, roughly, that if a property does not have a sharp threshold it is `local', i.e. its probability can be significantly changed by a local modification of the random structure (see Lemma~\ref{lemma:threshold} below).
-We show that it is not the case with the collapsibility i.e., adding to $R$ a few more specially selected relators affects the probability of collapsing less than a tiny increase of the probability $p$ which results in an increase of $R$ by a set of random relators.
+It states, roughly, that if a property does not admit a sharp threshold then it is `local', i.e. its probability can be significantly changed by a local modification of the random structure (see Lemma~\ref{lemma:threshold} below).
+We show that it is not the case with the collapsibility.
+In particular, we show that adding to $R$ a few more specially selected relators affects the probability of collapsing less than a tiny increase of the probability $p$, which in turn corresponds to adding to $R$ a small number of random relators.
 Hence, a local modification of the random structure cannot have large impact on the probability of the property in question.

 Then we prove Theorem \ref{th1}.
 We follow closely the argument of Ollivier who in \cite{O2004} showed that the assertion holds for some function $p(n)=n^{-3/2+o(1)}$.
 This result was initially stated by Gromov~\cite{G1993} however it seems that Ollivier was the first one who gave a complete proof of this statement.
 We basically rewrite Ollivier's argument (who, following \.Zuk, used a slightly different model of the random triangular group) to replace $o(1)$ in the power by some explicit function.